-This is a neat little workaround, and several users confirmed that it worked for them, so be sure to try it out.
+This is a neat little workaround, and several users confirmed that it fixed the Civ 5 runtime error.
+So, be sure to try it out.

 3. Rename the save folder

-- Create a copy on your Desktop just in case.
+- Now, copy the Saves folder on your Desktop, just in case.

 4. Remove corrupted cloud files

-- Open Steam and go to Settings > Downloads.
+- Launch Steam and navigate to Steam > Settings.

-- Go to C:Program Files (x86)Steamuserdata and select your account folder.
+- Navigate to the path below and select your account folder:

-- Locate 8930 directory and delete everything inside of it.
+- Next, locate the 8930 directory and delete everything inside it.

-- Start Civilization 5, play a couple of turns, and save the game.
+- Now, launch your game, play a couple of turns, and save the game.

 - Delete remotecache.vdf file.

-- Message about Cloud Sync Conflict should appear.
+- Finally, start Civ 5.
+You should receive a message about Cloud Sync Conflict.
 Select Upload to the Steam Cloud option.

-After doing that, the problem should be completely resolved.
+After doing that, the Civ 5 runtime error should be resolved entirely.